Kathryn Ann Mead, 70, passed away peacefully at her home in Spofford, NH surrounded by family on Sunday, March 8, 2020 after a brief illness.

 Family, friends and others whose lives Kathryn touched are invited to celebrate her life at Hare Funeral Home, Wednesday, March 18th from 4 pm – 7 pm.
 A Service of Remembrance will be held at 11:00 am on Thursday, March 19th at Hare Funeral Home with a burial at the family plot in the New Lisbon Cemetery to follow.
 Pastor Deb Burkhalter presiding.
 In lieu of flowers the family requests donations to the New Lisbon Library.
 Online condolences available at www.harefuneralhome.com

-To plant a tree in memory of Kathryn (DeHaan) Mead, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Kathryn (DeHaan) Mead, please visit our floral store.